janosgyerik/homepage/_posts/2011-12-17-convert-and-mirror-a-bazaar-repository-on-google-code-and-github.markdown

 - Software
 tags: []
 ---
-An open source project should be as open as possible, for that reason I decided to make the source code of <a href="http://www.bashoneliners.com/">bashoneliners.com</a> available in more than one VCS, for example in Subversion and Git in addition to Bazaar which remains the "master" branch.
+An open source project should be as open as possible, for that reason I decided to make the source code of [bashoneliners.com](http://www.bashoneliners.com/) available in more than one VCS, for example in Subversion and Git in addition to Bazaar which remains the "master" branch.

 ### Bazaar to Subversion